ITSLeeds/highways-course/README.md

   - Introduction to R
   - How to use RStudio
-  - Using packages (emphasis: tidyverse)
+  - Using packages (emphasis: tidyverse) (ROBIN: agree.
+Apologies that oneminutetrafficdata isn't tidy!
+IW)
   - Stats refresher
   - Temporal data